Vibrant-Media-Lab/Vortex-Timer/README.md

 * _Start_: timer begins counting down from its current time
 * _Pause_: stops the timer (clicking it again starts the timer from where it left off)
 * _Reset_: reverts the timer back to its original time (based on user input)
-* _Next_: Ends the round and moves on to the next timer
+* _Next_: Ends the round and moves on to the next timer.
+If the last timer is reached, all timers reset.

 Clicking the gear icon on the right takes the user back to the input fields, where they can enter new starting times.